Pietro Bruzzi: Biography

 Together with Ugo Fedeli and Mario Mantovani (anarchist)|Mario Mantovani, he contributed articles to the magazine Eresia, and after the proclamation of the Second Spanish Republic in 1931, he moved to Barcelona, where he joined the libertarian correspondence office and collaborated on the magazine Il Risveglio anarchico.
 In June 1931, he attended an anti-fascist rally that protested the execution of Michele Schirru by the authorities of Fascist Italy.
 He worked as the secretary of the French anarcho-syndicalist Pierre Besnard and travelled around Spain, giving lectures and participating in anti-fascist activism, under the pseudonym "Pietro Bucci".
 He was expelled from the country in March 1933, but returned to Barcelona clandestinely.
 On 28 January 1935, he was extradited to Fascist Italy, which caused mass protests from the anarchist movement.

-Following his repatration, he was acquitted of the charges of conspiracy that had been on the books since the 1920s.
+Following his repatriation, he was acquitted of the charges of conspiracy that had been on the books since the 1920s.
 Nevertheless, he was deported to the penal colony on Ponza, where he was imprisoned for five years.
 On 8 July 1940, he was released and decided to return to work in Milan.
 After the fall of the Fascist regime in Italy, in 1943, he linked up with his old anarchist comrades and joined the Italian resistance movement, establishing the Bruzzi-Malatesta Brigade|Malatesta Brigade.
 He also covertly attempted to publish the newspaper L'Adunata dei libertari, but only a single issue was printed, on 18 July 1944.
 He was captured in Melegnano by the Nazis, who imprisoned him at San Vittore Olona.
 On 19 February 1945, he was shot by the Nazi Schutzstaffel (SS), in reprisal for the fascist losses in the Italian campaign.
 His comrades subsequently renamed their unit, in his honour, to the Bruzzi-Malatesta Brigade.